 Loading Stack -

 0 images remaining

-There is marrow oedema of the left femoral head and neck associated with a joint effusion.
+There is marrow edema of the left femoral head and neck associated with a joint effusion.

 Idiopathic transient osteoporosis is a self-limiting condition that can affect other joints but is most common in the hip.
 The only known factor to the disease is pregnancy.
 Some advocate that this condition is a reversible early phase of subchondral fracture.
 The patient was treated conservatively and improved over the course of six weeks.